fulltimeforce/dogker-back-docs/docs/dogker_front.md

 ## Deep Links
 Deep Links are the configuration for take a user to the app when the link is clicked.
 All related code can be found in [`deep_link_provider.dart`](https://github.com/fulltimeforce/docker-mobile/blob/master/lib/providers/deep_link_provider.dart)

-NOTE: If the user don't have the Dogker app installed, it will redirect to the FTF webpage.
+**NOTE**: If the user don't have the Dogker app installed, it will redirect to the FTF webpage.

-## JANUS
+## Janus
 A Janus connection needs to be stablished before a player can join a voicechat room.
 These connection can be found in `initPlatformState()` located in [`plugin_manager.dart`](https://github.com/fulltimeforce/docker-mobile/blob/master/lib/util/plugin_manager.dart).

-Once the JANUS connection is stablished, a player can Join a call with the players in the current game.
+Once the Janus connection is stablished, a player can Join a call with the players in the current game.
 The moment when player press the `Join Call` button, it validates if there's a voicechat created by another user.
 If no one has created a voicechat (by just clicking `Join Call`), the `_createRoom()` is executed.
 Otherwise, `_joinRoom()` is applied.
 All of these logic can be also found in [`plugin_manager.dart`](https://github.com/fulltimeforce/docker-mobile/blob/master/lib/util/plugin_manager.dart).

 ## Socket connection
 The socket connection starts as soon as a player joins a room.
 This can happen in two instances: